Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-6.md

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231102_132045_1.jpg') }}"
      class="centered">
 <figcaption>From my exploration of Santiago.
-The bin in the foreground is 1000s of years old, a priceless artifact.</figcaption>
+The bin in the foreground is actually world-famous, and is the main tourist attraction in the city.</figcaption>
 </figure>

 <figure>